hermeszhang/gnu-guitar-gui/README.md

 #### Requirements

-You will need:
-  * GTK+ versions 1.2.6 or better, or GTK+ 2.0 or better
-  * GLIB 1.2 or better
-  * POSIX threads on UNIX
+A full list of requirements will be published once the next stable release is published.

+As of right now, they are:
+  * Qt4 and qmake (only for the GUI)
+  * alsa-lib
-  * full-duplex sound card
+  * libsndfile
-  * To compile: GCC on UNIX, Microsoft Visual C++ 6.0 or 7.0 on Windows

 ### Performance

-GNUitar should run on even low-end hardware.
+Gnuitar should run on even low-end hardware.
 It has been reported to work on even a Pentium II / 300 MHz computer.
 However, some of the effects demand more CPU power, and probably ~1 GHz machine is required for running complicated effect setups.